xoplog/xop-go/README.md

 Xop has a much richer feature set than onelog or phuslog and a nicer API than zap.

+### Version compatability

+xop is currently tested with go1.18 and go1.19.
+It is probably compatible with go1.17 and perhaps earlier.

 ## Terminology

 A "trace" is the the entire set of spans relating to one starting request or action.
 It can